 However, most of this attention has been focused on adult office workers and the negative health impact of sitting at work all day.

 But, if our waistlines and even our longevity are connected to how active we are each day, is it not important to teach our children how to be more active, from an early age?

 As director of the Ergonomics Center at the Texas A&M Health Science Center, I am constantly in corporate offices, K–12 classrooms and graduate classrooms where I teach.
 I also research better methods of classroom management and academic performance via health interventions.
 Ten years ago, while focusing primarily on adult office workers and the loss of non-exercise, physical movement in a work day, I wrote a book on the topic, Could You Stand to Lose?

 The idea came as we explored younger office workers’ health and noticed a lack of important postural habits, poor core strength and larger waistlines than what the older generations displayed when they entered the workforce.

 It was at that time that we realized if we were going to affect the health of office workers, we would need to start much younger.
-Students were less distracted while working at a standing desk.
 Standing became a simple proxy for what we really need—more low-intensity, whole-body movement.